 Introducing the Family Reach Cancer Equity Initiative

 To ensure that any family facing cancer - regardless of their race, ethnicity, or income level - has equitable access to the financial resources that remove barriers to care.

 Give all patients and families the same chance of surviving cancer and its financial side effects.

 Racial and ethnic disparities in the financial burden of cancer

-Black and Hispanic cancer patients in low-income brackets are more likely to face extreme financial hardship.
+Black and Hispanic/Latinx cancer patients in low-income brackets are more likely to face extreme financial hardship.

 Cancer patients are more likely to experience financial hardship if they are low-income, people of color, or less educated1

 Hispanic and Black patients are less likely to be insured, leading to later-stage diagnoses and worse treatment outcomes3